checkmarx-ts/CxAnalytix/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment Details

-> Provide any information relating to the environment the issue was identified in - include applicable version and additional runtime information (include OS or other underlying infrastructure)
+> Provide any information relating to the environment the issue was identified in - include applicable version and additional runtime information (include OS or other underlying infrastructure).
+Please include the CxAnalytix version and version+name of the service CxAnalytix is crawling (if known).